 Specifically, Rogers and Ruppersberger asked for details about Huawei’s interactions during the past 15 years with five management consulting firms, including International Business Machines Corp.
-(IBM), Accenture Plc (ACN), and PricewaterhouseCoopers LLP.
+(IBM:US), Accenture Plc (ACN:US), and PricewaterhouseCoopers LLP.

 They also asked about the company’s interactions with Chinese government agencies and officials during the past five years.

 In a May 23 meeting, Huawei officials told the lawmakers that the company maintains “a Party Committee,” according to the letter.
 The letter asked about “the roles, responsibilities and authorities” of the Party Committee.